đź’°

 • Trackpad or mouse sensitivity

-For Apple Silicon Macs (M1 and newer)
+For Silicon Models (M1 and newer)

 There is no manual PRAM reset on these models.
 NVRAM is checked and refreshed automatically during every startup.

-• Select About This Mac.
+• Select About This Device.

-• The Overview tab will tell you your chip (Intel or Apple M1/M2/M3/M4).
+• The Overview tab will tell you your chip (Intel or M1/M2/M3/M4).

 Final Thoughts

-That said, use these steps only after trying basic solutions like quitting apps or checking for macOS updates.
+That said, use these steps only after trying basic solutions like quitting apps or checking for OS updates.
 And always back up your data before doing any reset, just to be safe.

 Have more questions?